 4. Study your analytics

-In your Buffer dashboard, select your preferred social media account and click on “Analytics”.
-There are two ways you can analyze your social media posts and find your best time to post.
+In your Analyze dashboard, select your preferred social media account and click on “Posts”.
 (If you are not using Buffer, here are some other ideas!)

-To find out the best times to post for your social media account, click on “Most Popular” and see when the top posts were published or if any times keep coming up for your top posts.
+To find out the best times to post for your social media account, sort your posts by your desired metric, such as likes, impressions, or engagement rate.
+Then see when the top posts were published or if any times keep coming up for your top posts.
 Note down the times.
 These are your current best times to post.

 5. Experiment further

-Go back to your posting schedule in your Buffer dashboard and update it.
+Go back to your posting schedule in your Publish dashboard and update it.
 Keep the good posting times, delete the bad ones, and add a few more experimental times.

 (And repeat all the steps!)